-We will consider collecting relevant building fabric that will support the objectives of the Engine Shed, the new building conservation centre currently under construction in Stirling.
-This could include selective examples of traditional building fabric to be used for either reference, display or demonstration (See under Education and Research collections).
+We will consider collecting relevant building fabric that will support the objectives of the Engine Shed.
+This could include selective examples of traditional building fabric to be used for either reference, display or demonstration (see '8.5.2 Operation of HES - education and research collections').

-8.3.2 ARCHAEOLOGY a) Scope
+8.3.2 Archaeology